mrstone14/TC4-shield/applications/Artisan/aArtisanESP/Loading Instructions.md

 Else check tutorials like this:\
 https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/

-The board core version should be set to 2.4.2.
-A successful build was also reported using V3.0.0, however...
+The board core version should be set to 2.4.2, version used for development.\ A successful build was also reported using V3.0.0, however...

 - Create a folder in Arduino sketchbooks locations, named aArtisanESP
 - download there all files from .../aArtisanESP/src folder